liaaana/F23-Optimization/README.md

 # Transportation Problem Solver

-This Python code solves the transportation problem using various methods, including the North-West Corner Method, Vogel’s Approximation Method, and Russell’s Approximation Method.
+This Python code solves the transportation problem using the North-West Corner Method, Vogel’s Approximation Method, and Russell’s Approximation Method.

 ## Table of Contents